Learning Particle Dynamics Subject to Rigid Body Manipulations Using Graph Neural Networks: Discussion

 We presented a unified GNN-based framework for learning particle-based fluid dynamics under rigid body manipulations.
 The key insights driving our approach are (1) separating liquid-liquid and liquid-object interactions, (2) using accurate surface-based collision handling for liquid-object interactions, (3) representing rigid bodies and fluid particles with separate node sets, making the architecture modular and extensible.
 These design choices enable our model to simulate fluid behavior in complex environments, setting it apart from prior work.

 While promising, our current framework is limited in its ability to simulate fluids with diverse physical properties, such as viscosity.
 Future work will focus on incorporating richer representations of material properties within the network architecture.
 Additionally, our framework is currently designed exclusively for learning fluid dynamics and, as such, cannot handle rigid body dynamics when interacting with particles.
 For instance, it cannot simulate a scenario where flowing water displaces or carries a rigid object.
-Extending the architecture to incorporate learning rigid body simulation is a natural next step toward realising a general-purpose learned simulator that can handle every complex physical scenario.
+However, given our modular graph definition, it is possible to extend our framework to handle this two-way coupling.
+By introducing trainable non-kinematic rigid-body nodes ($\mathcal{V}^R$) alongside liquid nodes ($\mathcal{V}^L$), and defining explicit liquid–object ($\mathcal{E}^{LO}$) and object–object ($\mathcal{E}^{OO}$) edges for bidirectional interactions, the framework could learn coupled fluid–rigid dynamics.
+We consider this a natural extension for future work.